Non-specific interstitial pneumonia

 - in advanced disease:

-The presence of the following features, although they can be seen in NSIP, should make us think about other differentials:
+The presence of the following features, although they can be seen in NSIP, should make one think about other differentials:

 Treatment and prognosis

-In general, NSIP carries a much more favourable prognosis than a UIP-type pattern with 90% 5-year survival rate for cellular and ~60% (range 45-90%) 5-year survival in the fibrotic subtype.
-Cellular NSIP shows an even better response to corticosteroids and carries a substantially better prognosis than the fibrotic type.
-Correct and early diagnosis has a significant impact on patients' outcome because NSIP usually responds well to the corticosteroid therapy or cessation of inciting causes like drugs or organic allergens 12.
-Mycophenolate mofetil (MMF) has also shown to improve lung function 15.
+In general, non-specific interstitial pneumonia (NSIP) carries a much more favorable prognosis than a UIP-type pattern, with a 90% 5-year survival rate for the cellular subtype and a ~60% (range 45-90%) 5-year survival for the fibrotic subtype.
+Cellular NSIP shows a better response to corticosteroids and carries a substantially better prognosis than the fibrotic type.
+Correct and early diagnosis has a significant impact on patient's outcome because NSIP usually responds well to corticosteroid therapy or cessation of inciting causes, e.g. drugs or organic allergens 12.
+Mycophenolate mofetil (MMF) has also been shown to improve lung function 15.

 History and etymology

 It is thought to have been initially described by Katzenstein and Fiorelli in 1994 14.

-The key differential is a usual interstitial pneumonitis (UIP) pattern, with which there can be some overlap in imaging features 3.
+The key differential is the usual interstitial pneumonitis (UIP) pattern, with which there can be some overlap in imaging features 3.
 The features which favor the diagnosis of NSIP over UIP are symmetrical bilateral ground-glass opacities with fine reticulations and sparing of the immediate subpleural space.
-The presence of macroscopic honeycombing is almost diagnostic for UIP.
+The presence of macrocystic honeycombing is almost diagnostic for UIP.

-- it is important to carefully scrutinise the images, looking for findings such as joint or bony changes, esophageal dilatation, pleural and pericardial effusion, etc. as it has been mentioned earlier NSIP pattern is also associated with many other conditions
+it is important to carefully scrutinise the images, looking for findings such as joint or bony changes, esophageal dilatation, pleural and pericardial effusion, etc., as it has been mentioned that earlier NSIP pattern is also associated with many other conditions.

 - 1. Mueller-mang C, Grosse C, Schmid K et-al. What every radiologist should know about idiopathic interstitial pneumonias.
 Radiographics.
 27 (3): 595-615. doi:10.1148/rg.273065130 - Pubmed citation